plandex-ai/plandex/plans/vscode.md

 -

-Create all necessary files and folders in the `vscode` folder.
-Create scripts for installing dependencies, running the extension, etc. Again, prefix ALL paths with `vscode/`—you must write all files into this directory.
+Create all necessary files and folders in the `vscode-dos` folder.
+Create scripts for installing dependencies, running the extension, etc. Again, prefix ALL paths with `vscode-dos/`—you must write all files into this directory.

 Write tests for core functionality.